robhardt/gdb-inferno/README.md

 1. There is a limitation to the file chooser in Swing.
 To specify the database, which is a file system directory, navigate to that directory's PARENT, and then select the database root filder, and click 'Continue'
 2. To specify an output file, specify a directory in the same fashion as in number 1.
 A file called 'results.txt' will be created in that directory.
+3. When 'sort in memory' is selected, every search is a 'Fast & Easy' search.
+The out-lier algorithm is broken when you select 'sort in memory'

 ##Gui Features